 #19 Montana State University

 For MSU students, getting a taste of adventure is a walk in the park.
 Literally.
 Bozeman’s “Main Street to the Mountains” trail system provides 80 miles of trails leading to other public trail networks north and south of Bozeman.
 Surrounded by four national forests and six mountain ranges, the campus is a paradise for its outdoorsy students.
-“It’s very normal that people have climbed Denali or worked on Rainier,” says senior Sophie McLoughlin, outdoor program lead trip coordinator.
+“It’s very normal that people have climbed Denali or worked on Rainier,” says Sophie McLoughlin, outdoor program lead trip coordinator from 2014 to 2017.
 It takes 30 minutes to escape to Bridger Bowl Ski Area and about an hour to get to Big Sky Resort.
 Or, hit up a whitewater rafting trip in Yellowstone National Park (two hours south) with the Outdoor Recreation Program.
-The school offers an annual, women-only trip and seminar, and all students have access to essentially any gear, from bear-proof coolers ($11 per day) to river tubes ($10) to a package of avalanche safety gear ($13).
+The school offers an annual, women-only trip and seminar, and all students have access to essentially any gear, from bear-proof coolers ($11 per day) to river tubes ($10) to a package of avalanche safety gear ($10).

 Proximity to the outdoors: 4.8 | Culture: 3.3 | Academics: 3.0